velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/the-camps.md

 "Then *keep to trying!* Find me as soon as you get a reply or the wires cut out.
 And, God, try and get word to Silent Falls, will you.
 This is getting out of control."

-"V-very good, ma'am!"
+"V-very good, milady!"

 The first thing Egret sees through the window when she makes it back to her office is a soldier crumpling on the ground below, blood spurting from her head.
 The rebels are arming themselves from the fallen, she realizes.
 She slams the doors to the balcony, bolting them tightly.

-"Intendant!"
+"Lady Intendant!"

 Egret turns quickly.
 The Captain of the Guard is clutching another guard for support, one leg hanging unused.
 Her face is bruised and cut.

 "What in ash *happened!?"*

-"It's happening all over, m-ma'am.
+"It's happening all over, m-milady.
 All over the camp," Owl rasps.
 "We lost three trying to break through to the barracks--"

 The other soldier waves a sheaf of papers at Egret.
-"Up from the telegraph office, ma'am.
+"Up from the telegraph office, milady.
 Only a couple buildings are reporting in--"

 Egret snatches the papers.
 "Scribe!" she bellows, flicking through the pages, hoping in vain for a recognizable symbol.

 A small, mousey woman in blue-white robes peeks her head around the door.
-"Y-yes, ma'am?" she stammers.
+"Y-yes, milady Intendant?" she stammers.

 Egret thrusts the papers at her.
 "Read!
 Now!"